maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 some of the senior scientists  made me recall John Trowbridge’s famous satirical poem on the Wright Brothers, published in 1896:
->> . . . . with thimble and thread
+<br> . . . . with thimble and thread
 <br>
 And wax and hammer, and buckles and screws,
 <br>